-Web of Science is a multidisciplinary database that includes material from the sciences, health sciences, social sciences, and art and humanities.
-Due to its large amount of content, Web of Science is an excellent choice for searching for information.
+Web of Science is a multidisciplinary database that includes material from the sciences, health sciences, social sciences, art, and humanities.
 Web of Science includes journal articles, conference proceedings, and books.
+Its coverage dates back to 1900 and is updated weekly.

 Web of Science is a key database for the following subject areas: